kshaffer/courses/auralskills2.md

 - *melodic pitch elements*
 - *harmonic pitch elements*

-Each category contains between 15 and 18 specific concepts or skills, outlined in the [course assessment guide]({{ root_url }}/as2-assess.html).
+Each category contains between 9 and 15 specific concepts or skills, outlined in the [course assessment guide]({{ root_url }}/as2-assess.html).
 A student’s letter grade for a given category is determined by the number of those specific concepts or skills for which the student demonstrates mastery by the end of the appropriate unit of study.

 A student's overall grade at the end of the semester will be the median of the three category grades, or one letter grade higher than the lowest category grade—whichever is lower.